Duo fitting

 end

-For a non-diagonal coupling between and states, Duo will use the potential corresponding to the first index to define to calculate the weights according with the equation above.
+For a non-diagonal coupling between states i and j, Duo uses the potential of the first index (i) to define V(r)-V_{\rm min}.

-This PEC can be refined by fitting to experimental energies using the following input structure:
+This PEC can be refined by fitting to experimental energies using:

 poten 1